mujtabaaslam/compiler/README.md

 A simple compiler which a software system that translates programs from one form to another.

 # Compiler
 A compiler for a small arithmetic language built on infix style.
-It handles numbers, arithmetic operations, boolean values, boolean operations, let-binds, functions, recursion and variables.
+It handles numbers, arithmetic operations, boolean values, boolean operations, let-binds, functions, recursion, variables, reference cells, while loops and arrays.
 The syntax for the compiler is as follows:

 ```
 e ::= (e) | n | b | e1 (+) e2 | if e1 then e2 else e3